If you are new to Mutual Funds, then you may first want to read my previous blog on Mutual Funds Categories.

 Standard deviation : It assesses the volatility of the fund.
 All of us would have studied this in detail in our statistics class.
 The Standard deviation shows how much the return of a fund can deviate from its historical mean.
 Lesser the standard deviation, the better is the investor experience.

 Beta : It is the sensitivity of an investment return as compared to the entire market.
-A Beta of benchmark is 1, anything greater than that means the investment is more volatile while less than 1 means less volatile as compared to the benchmark.
+Benchmark’s Beta is 1, anything greater than that means the investment is more volatile while less than 1 means less volatile as compared to the benchmark.

 Sharpe ratio : This ratio calculated the return per unit of risk.
 The ratio is the average return earned over the risk-free rate, per unit of volatility.
 As an example, if the Sharpe ratio of a fund is 0.5, then for every unit of risk taken the fund has generated half amount of return.
 Higher the Sharpe ratio, better is the fund.
 A Sharpe ratio near 1 indicates that return is at par with the risk it is taking.